marquete/kibo/README.markdown

 var k = new Kibo();
 ```

 Kibo's constructor takes an optional argument - the HTML element on which you want to define the event handler.
-It defaults to `window.document`.
+It should be an `input`, `textarea` or `select` element and defaults to `window.document`.

 ## Syntax and usage ##

-Two short-hand methods are provided - `down` and `up`, which take two arguments: one or more key combinations or wildcards, and a function to invoke when a matching event is fired on the element.
+Two shorthand methods are provided - `down` and `up`, which take two arguments: one or more key combinations or wildcards, and a function to invoke when a matching event is fired on the element.
+The shorthand methods can be chained.

 A key combination is a string consisting of zero or more modifiers and a key name or, alternatively, one or more modifiers.
 You can pass the short-hand methods a single key combination or an array of one or more key combinations.